AiJared/DSA_in_python/README.md

 Once you have the base cases, the rest of the implementation of the recursive function is to call the function on smaller <b>sublists</b> until we hit one these base cases.

 The number of times a recursive function calls itself is called a <b>Recursive Depth</b>.

+The way we implemented binary search the first time is called an <b>iterative solution</b>.
+The word iterative means the solution was implemented using a loop structure of some kind.